Righting Wrongs

 Righting Wrongs (執法先鋒 (Zap Faat Sin Fung)) is a 1986 Hong Kong action film produced and directed by Corey Yuen, and also produced by and starring Yuen Biao, both of whom also serve as the film's action directors.
 The film also co-stars Cynthia Rothrock, Melvin Wong, Wu Ma, Roy Chiao and director Yuen himself.
-Righting Wrongs is the one of Yuen Biao's better known films that he made without film industry compatriots Sammo Hung and Jackie Chan.
+Righting Wrongs is one of Yuen Biao's better known films that he made without film industry compatriots Sammo Hung and Jackie Chan.

-Alternate titles

-The film's Hong Kong English language title is Righting Wrongs.
-The international version (dubbed in English) is titled Above the Law.
-In the Philippines, the film was released as Fight to Win II.

 Plot

 Jason Ha Ling-ching is a dedicated, by the books prosecutor who has tried to maintain patience and tolerance under the somewhat flimsy laws of the court.
 However, when his mentor is publicly gunned down in New Zealand and the key witness of Ha's latest case and his entire family is wiped out overnight, Ha can no longer go by the book.

 Ha's initial plan is to take the law into his own hands and kill the two men he believes called for his witness' murder.
 He is successful in killing the first, which causes the Hong Kong Police Department to wake up and take action to regain order.
 Enter Senior Inspector Cindy Si, who is put on the case to find the killer under her superior, Superintendent Wong Ching-wai.
 However, when Ha goes to kill the second defendant, Chow Ting-kwong, he is already dead.
 Unbeknownst to them, both of the defendants were working under an even higher power, known only as "Crown".
 However, it is soon discovered that "Crown" is none other than Superintendent Wong, who was also Chow's killer.

 Once Si realizes that Wong is the true mastermind behind all of the recent murders taking place, she and Ha finally work together to bring him in to prove he is not "above the law".
 Si storms through an airport hangar to confront Wong, but is fatally impaled by Wong using a hand drill.
 Ha arrives at the scene to fight Wong in the hangar and aboard a plane.
 Ha kills Wong with an axe to the back of the neck and jumps off the plane before it crashes, but dies on impact after landing into the ocean and his lifeless body afloats.